 |

 Tim and LauraTimothy and Laura Berrey are missionaries with Gospel Fellowship Association.
 They share a passion for missions which has taken them to several countries in Africa, Asia, and Europe.
-They currently minister in the Philippines.
+Tim currently serves as the Director for Recruitment for GFA Missions.
 Want articles like this delivered to your inbox?

 Categories